-Though Big Data is of use to almost every type of industry, including small scale and even cottage industries, there are some sectors that are already dependent on Big Data.
+Though Big Data is of use to almost every type of industry, including small-scale and even cottage industries, there are some sectors that are already dependent on Big Data.
 They have long implemented or rather, incorporated the Big Data – collection and analysis – into their systems to generate different types of reports for different end uses.
-This article focusses on these industries’ usage of Big Data and how is Big Data used.
+This article focuses on these industries’ usage of Big Data and how is Big Data used.
 I already posted an article on Big Data basics, so this article does not repeat what is Big Data.

 What are the Uses of Big Data

-Business houses have long been dependent on whatever data they had to analyze trends, behavior (of goods and/or users), impacts and overall profits, etc. With the kind of data they now possess – thanks to the Internet – the computing goes beyond simple spreadsheets to provide them with much accurate results.
+Business houses have long been dependent on whatever data they had to analyze trends, behavior (of goods and/or users), impacts and overall profits, etc. With the kind of data they now possess – thanks to the Internet – the computing goes beyond simple spreadsheets to provide them with many accurate results.
 Furthermore, Big Data enables them to perform more kinds of analysis to keep it a healthy and profitable business that is always on a path to growth.

 Big Data Consumption